aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

-`:-` is the Elephant operator, or ["Update with Failure"](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-update-failure) It will look at the return value and if the return has a value it will extract it, and if it does not have a value it will halt and return the error.
+`:-` is the Elephant operator, or ["Update with Failure"](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-update-failure) It will look at the return value and if the return is `Success` it will extract the value, and if the return is `Failure` it will halt and return the error.

 In the case of `Need`,
 instead of a `Result` it returns an `Outcome`.